efabless/silkflow/Readme.md

 ```

 First, get a silkflow-compatible .tar.pixz file: you can find some at https://github.com/donn/symbiflow-arch-def-artifacts/releases.
+* Please note that ice40 is broken upstream- silkflow will attempt to integrate a nextpnr replacement shortly, stay tuned.

 Then, set up the environment using this command:
 ```sh